nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Mouse - click the tab.

-### 16. Export the student information out : `export`
+### 16. Export the student data out : `export`

-Exports all the student's infomration.
-User can export with or without specific the path.
+Exports all the student's data out.
+User can export with or without specifing the path.
-If path is never being specificed, default exported position will be under the _home folder_.
+The default exported position for CLI will be under the _home folder_.
-The export file name is `data.json`.
+The exported file name is `data.json`.

 Format: There we support using CLI or mouse.
 CLI - `export [FILE_PATH]`
-Mouse - Click the "File" on the top menu, then choose "Import" under the drop down list.
+Mouse - Click the "File" on the top menu, then choose "Export" under the drop-down list.
 An export window will pop up, the user is required to specify which folder to store the exported file.

 Examples:
-* For windows user:
-    * `export p/C:\bin` will export the file to bin folder under C disk.
 * `export` will export the file under the _home folder_.

-* For mac user:
+* For Windows user
-    * `export p/C:\bin` will export the file to bin folder under C disk.
+  * `export` p/C:\bin export `data.json` to bin folder under C disk.
+* For Mac user
-    * `export` will export the file under the _home folder_.
+  * `export` p//Users/username/Desktop export `data.json` to desktop.

+### 17. Import the student data in : `import`

+Imports student data into the application.
+User can import the file by dragging the file in or choose file path.
+The imported file must be in `.json` format.

+Format: There we support using CLI or mouse.
+CLI - `import FILE_PATH`
+Mouse - Click the "File" on the top menu, then choose "Import" under the drop-down list.
+An import window will pop up, the user can choose to either drag the file in or choose a specific file path.

+Examples:
+* For Windows user
+  * `import` p/C:\bin\data.json
+* For Mac user
+  * `import` p//Users/carrieli/Desktop/data.json.

 ### Saving the data